lenra-io/docs/src/markdown/features/webhooks.md

 The `props` parameter is the data that you want to assign to the webhook when creating it, this will be passed to the corresponding listener as `props`.
 For example, if you want the webhook to be linked to a user, you might want to add the user id in the props `{props: {userId: 1}}`.

-Once you create a webhook, you can trigger it by calling the POST `/webhooks/:webhook_uuid` endpoint with the webhook UUID.
+Once you create a webhook, you can trigger it by calling the POST `/apps/:app_uuid/webhooks/:webhook_uuid` endpoint with your application UUID and webhook UUID.
 The webhook can be triggered with some data, which are received in the event variable on the corresponding listener of the application.

 ## Creating a Webhook